Logo

 stake_fldtStake FLDT tokens to become an Aquarium node operator

-• Oracle validation: consume_oracle uses a withdrawal-based oracle (0 ADA withdrawal with redeemer).
+• Oracle validation via withdrawal. consume_oracle uses a withdrawal-based oracle (0 ADA withdrawal with a redeemer).
 The oracle redeemer currently supports Charli3 price feeds.

-• Raw CBOR datums: Tank creation transactions use raw CBOR for the datum (tank_datum_cbor) because the TankDatum type contains nested lists and optional types that are complex to pass as parameters.
+• Raw CBOR datums for tank creation.
+Tank-creation transactions use raw CBOR for the datum (tank_datum_cbor) because the TankDatum type contains nested lists, optional types, and on-chain Address structures that are too complex to pass as individual parameters.

-• Oracle datum not readable via datum_is: The Charli3 oracle provider datum uses a Map-based CBOR format (Constr(0, [Constr(2, [Map {...}])])) which tx3 types cannot model (they require positional constructor fields).
+• Oracle datum not readable via datum_is.
+The Charli3 oracle provider datum uses a Map-based CBOR format (Constr(0, [Constr(2, [Map {...}])])) that tx3 types cannot model (they require positional constructor fields).
 Oracle values must still be passed as individual params.

 create_babel_tank / create_scheduled_tank